 When you have an emergency, you may be tempted to borrow from a retirement account such as your defined contribution or 457 plan.
 After all, it’s your money that you’ve saved.
 But, borrowing from your plan — if allowed by your employer — may not be a smart choice.
 The money you take out of your account is no longer invested and benefiting from tax-deferred growth, and you will have to pay back the loan.
 Additionally, if you aren’t able to contribute to the plan while you are repaying the loan, your retirement savings could suffer.

 Building Your Emergency Fund

-Your goal should be to set aside three to six months' worth of expenses in an account you can access when needed without paying penalties.
+Your goal should be to set aside three to six months’ worth of expenses in an account you can access when needed without paying penalties.
 That amount may seem daunting, but saving even a small amount each month can help you build your fund.
 Cutting back on your out-of-pocket spending can free up money you can set aside in your fund.
-Consider putting a part of any bonus or raise you receive in your emergency fund to help build it up.
+Consider putting a part of any bonus or raise you to receive in your emergency fund to help build it up.

 It may be tempting to use emergency funds for things like vacations and home renovations.
 Yet, it is important to save that money for financial emergencies.
 Any time you take money out of your fund, make sure you replenish it as soon as possible so you’re prepared the next time the dishwasher dies.